NicoMezzaa/AWS-Project/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 <h4>Welcome to AWS Setup with Docker for an Optimized Website!
-Follow these steps to configure an AWS environment using Docker and deploy your website.
+Follow these steps to configure an AWS environment using Docker, Nginx, Php & MariaDB and deploy your beautiful website.
 </h4>

 </div>